apache/iotdb/docs/UserGuide/Advanced-Features/Triggers.md

 Note that the type of the second parameter accepted by the `collect` method needs to be consistent with the `dataType` parameter provided during construction.

+In addition, the `collect` method will only respond to data points whose timestamps are monotonically increasing.
+If the time stamp of the data point collected by the `collect` method is less than or equal to the time stamp of the data point collected by the previous `collect` method call, the data point collected this time will be discarded.

 #### SlidingTimeWindowEvaluationHandler